OWASP/owasp-mastg/Document/0x04e-Testing-Authentication-and-Session-Management.md

 - Reduce the scope and duration of access tokens when end-to-end confidentiality can't be guaranteed or the token provides access to sensitive information or transactions.
 - Remember that an attacker who has stolen tokens can access their scope and all resources associated with them if the app uses access tokens as bearer tokens with no other way to identify the client.
 - Store refresh tokens in secure local storage; they are long-term credentials.

+##### External User Agent vs. Embedded User Agent

+An external user agent (the browser) is used instead of an embedded user agent (e.g., WebView or an internal client user interface) to prevent end user credential phishing.
+Note however, the app relies on the OS Keychain for server trust when using the browser, making certificate pinning impossible.

 For additional best practices and detailed information please refer to the following source documents: